WeitlerT/WeitlerT.github.io/_portfolio/ai-ml-research.md

 ---
-title: "AI/ML Fashion Project - Tensorflow WIP"
+title: "AI/ML Fashion Project - Tensorflow"
 excerpt: "A research team I was on for a fashion app that utilized machine learning.
-The primary platform used was Tensorflow"
+The primary platform used was Tensorflow."
 header:
   image: #Image for the top goes here
   teaser: "https://sanet.pics/storage-5/0619/ij6udU0NrgCjdIdblyoRlle0tCakXTXf.png"